 The menu at G.D.
-Ritzy’s stood out for all the ways that you could customize your burgers, drinks, and ice cream, which was the real hit.
-In 1984, Ritzy’s was taking in about $5.2 million from ice cream sales alone.
+Ritzy's stood out for all the ways that you could customize your burgers, drinks, and ice cream.
+In 1984, G.D.
+Ritzy's was taking in about $5.2 million just from ice cream sales.

 Unfortunately, Webb could only put on the ritz for so long.
-“They just let Ritzy’s somewhat atrophy over the next eight or 10 years, and it dwindled down to seven locations,” Webb said in 2004.
+"They just let Ritzy's somewhat atrophy over the next eight or 10 years, and it dwindled down to seven locations," Webb said to The Dallas Observer in 2004.
 Today, only a few restaurants remain.
-So if you want a scoop of that Chunky Dory Fudge, head over to Ohio or Kentucky.
+So if you want a scoop of that Chunky Dory Fudge, head to Ohio or Kentucky.